 In response, the Center on Capitalism and Society is endeavoring to build a modern economics of the workings of modern economies – how they got their dynamism, how they promoted economic inclusion and how the imperfect knowledge on which they operated opened them to healthy booms yet also to unhealthy booms and ensuing slumps.
 On these questions, work at the Center has already produced insights over this decade.

 Now, the U.S. economy has long shown signs of a decline in “dynamism” – its capacity and urge to make indigenous innovations.
-The socio-political upheaval and resulting fears have made the economy worse.
 Neglect of business by banks, neglect of the long term by companies, and a drying up of venture capital all point to such a decline.
 The established theory does not and cannot encompass that decline since – having no room for human imagination, creativity, curiosity, and the unknown – it did not recognize the possibility of incorporating indigenous innovation to begin with.

 By the 1980s, it became obvious that continental Western Europe did not have nearly the dynamism it had displayed in the 1800s and the 1920s.
 The continent’s postwar “miracle” was mostly catch-up, not dynamism.
-The U.S. retained its dynamism till the 1960s – with a surge during the internet boom of 1996 - 2004.
-Adherents of the established theory explain that the rise of the welfare state reduced after-tax wages, cutting the supply of labor.
-But this explanation is deficient.
-For one thing, when take-home pay moved to a slower growth path, private wealth piled up relative to wages decreasing the incentive to work.
+The U.S. retained its dynamism 'til the 1960s – with a surge during the internet boom of 1996 - 2004.
+We see clearly these days a welter of disturbing statistics dating back to the late 60's or early 70's.
+Foremost is the stagnation of productivity.
+That stagnation has led to depressed rates of return to investment, sluggish wage rates, stagnant income generally, bloated levels of household wealth relative to wages, an explosion of public debt and more.